MicrosoftDocs/SupportArticles-docs/support/system-center/scom/http-500-error-connecting-to-web-console.md

 `Setspn.exe -S MSOMSdkSvc/SCOMMS SDKSvc`
 `Setspn.exe -S MSOMSdkSvc/SCOMMS.Lab.Local SDKSvc`

-To verify if the service was registered, enter `SetSpn.exe -L SDKSvc`
+To verify if the service was registered, enter the command `SetSpn.exe -L SDKSvc`

 ### Register the HTTP SPNs

+To register the HTTP SPNs, run the below commands based on the scenario:

 **Scenario 1**: The Web console application pool runs under the default identity (ApplicationPoolIdentity).